cncf/tag-security/governance/roles.md

 The general list of activities for TL are:

+* Acting as maintainers of the TAG Security GitHub repository.
+This includes reviewing pull requests and publications.
 * Establish new sub-projects
 * Decommission existing sub-projects
 * Resolve cross-sub-project technical issues and decisions